Chicago Holiday Weekend With Kids

 I partnered with Loews Hotels for this trip and found the downtown Chicago location to be absolutely ideal for my family’s trip.
 Many of our destinations, like Millennium Park, are within walking distance.

-In the winter, Loews Chicago offers the Snowed Inn package for families, which includes cookies & hot cocoa, a rented movie, and valet parking.
-Nice right?
+In the winter, Loews Chicago offers the Snowed Inn package (now called Arctic Dreams) for families.
 They also set up a cute tent and campfire set for the kids to play with.

 Can’t beat the view, either!
 That’s Navy Pier in the distance, with the big ferris wheel lighting up the background.

-If you want to consider a hotel in a different neighborhood, check out this roundup of the best Chicago neighborhoods and why you’d want a hotel in each.
+If you want to consider a hotel in a different neighborhood, there is no shortage of options.

 Plan a Chicago Getaway